 People, no matter how little contact they’ve already had with your brand, have their own preliminary expectations.
-They expect a certain level of quality when it comes to aspects of your brand like your website, your customer service, your shipping and packaging, as well as your product and this level of expectation is different for everyone.
+They expect a certain level of quality when it comes to aspects of your brand such as your website, your customer service, your shipping, and packaging—as well as your product and this level of expectation—is different for everyone.
 Because it’s a totally subjective experience that you don’t always have a hand in controlling (like if their package is lost or late because of the shipping courier, or if your t-shirt is of a different quality than they expected), then they either form a positive, neutral or negative opinion about you.

 Ideally, you should always be aiming to exceed your customer’s expectations, however, that isn’t always possible because their preconceived expectations may not be realistic for you to meet.
 All you can do is your best.

 Word of Mouth

 Lastly, an aspect of your brand you have no control over is what other people are saying about your brand.
 Based on their expectations and experiences with your brand, whether they’ve actually purchased from you or not, they may speak in a positive, neutral, or negative way about your brand to other people.
 This may or may not improve or damage your brand’s reputation depending on any given situation, so again, the most you can do is provide the best possible experience that you have a hand in controlling directly and hope that doing so encourages positive word of mouth.